torryatco/Redesign-spr25/readme.md

 }
 ```

-We can use flex wiith a column direction instead of display block:
+We can use flex with a column direction instead of display block:

 ```css
 .show-nav nav ul {